RajNori/Party-plannerApp/README.md

 # LET'S PARTY: A PARTY PLANNER APP
 A party planner app that allows users to view party ideas to help them plan parties and share their own ideas.

-By Kylie gilbert, Peter O'Callaghan & Raj Nori. a planner app using Node, SQL and other packages.
+By Kylie Gilbert, Peter O'Callaghan & Raj Nori. a planner app using Node, SQL and other packages.

 ## Table of Contents